lacie-life/lacie-life.github.io/_posts/2023-04-14-ZED2-and-ORB-SLAM3.md

 ## Introduction

 It is also a project requirement, and needs to use visual inertial navigation to do some development, so the first step is to do some algorithm testing-simulation and physical testing.
-After passing the simulation test results, it is finally decided to useORB-SLAM3 to complete the task.
+After passing the simulation test results, it is finally decided to use ORB-SLAM3 to complete the task.

 - System version:<b> Ubuntu 20.04, ROS Noetic </b>